 Click here to stay up-to-date with our current missionaries in Africa, the Naslund family.

-Brent and Jessica Naslund Bismarck Mission Box 1640 Kisii 40200 Kenya, East
+Deacon Brent and Jessica Naslund Bismarck Mission Box 1640 Kisii 40200 Kenya, East

 This office serves as the liaison between the Bismarck Diocese and the African Mission in the Diocese of Kisii, Kenya, East Africa.
 The co-directors have overall responsibility for the administration of the mission program, including fundraising to support the mission work.
 The mission is fully funded by donations to the annual African Mission Appeal.
-The mission currently supports 400 AIDS orphans with food, educational needs and medical care.
+The mission currently supports over 400 AIDS orphans with food, educational needs and medical care.

 The co-directors speak to various groups throughout the diocese and elsewhere, informing them of the mission's work in Kenya.
 They also recruit and interview those interested in the mission and direct their discernment, their sending, and then serve as their contacts while they are in mission and assist in the reentry upon their return from the mission.
 A brief history The Diocese of Bismarck first sent missionaries to Africa in July 1990, when Fr.
 Bruce Krebs, Jim and Henrietta Nistler, and Cathy King traveled to Bura in southeastern Kenya with the support of then-Bishop of Bismarck John Kinney.